This document presents the technical architecture of IDP-Z3.

 active: the active assignments, already input in the interface.

-symbol: the name of a symbol, only used for minimize or explain.
+symbol: the name of a symbol, only used for minimize, explain.

 value: a value, only used for explain.